-Why?
-I’ve been asking myself the same thing.
-I love reading on Medium’s platform.
-I think they have some of the most talented designers on Earth.
-They’ve done a wonderful job creating their experiences: the typography is exquisite, the spacing is perfect, and the features are solid.
+Medium’s platform was created by some of the most talented designers on Earth.
+They’ve done a wonderful job creating their experience: the typography is exquisite, the spacing is perfect, and the features are solid.

 - The use of great typography.
 Fonts should be readable and convey the appropriate tone to fit peoples’ writing.

 - Content should be prioritized.
-Peoples’ writing should be the most prominent aspect of a page.
+The main content should be the most prominent aspect of a page.

 - Readers should never be annoyed.
 Sidebars, advertisements, and popups should be minimized or removed.

 If more designers followed these guidelines, I believe we’d actually see less content on places like Medium and Twitter – where information is easy to access – because everything would become easier to access.
 The consolidation of information would level out.